Jump to the content

 India: Education instead of child labor

-Like moon crater, the quarries stretch across the landscape.
-Explosions can be heard again and again.
-Dust hangs in the air and covers paths and fields.
-The twelve -year -old Guddu lives with his family in this unreal environment.
+The quarries stretch across the landscape like lunar craters.
+Explosions can be heard constantly.
+Dust hangs in the air, covering paths and fields.
+Twelve-year-old Guddu lives with his family in this surreal environment.

-Guddus Heimatdorf Madachak is one of many in the district of Mirzapur in the east of India, in which sandstone is broken down on a large area.
-For this purpose, large stone blocks are blown out of the rock, crushed with pointed chopes and loaded onto trucks.
-The people who often work here without protective equipment are dependent on the low wages of the mine operators.
-If the money is not enough, the whole family has to help.
-The result: children do not go to school at all or rarely.
+Guddu's home village of Madachak is one of many in the Mirzapur district of eastern India where sandstone is quarried on a large scale.
+Large blocks of stone are blasted from the rock, broken up with pickaxes, and loaded onto trucks.
+The people, who often work here without protective equipment, depend on the low wages paid by the mine operators.
+If the money isn't enough, the whole family has to pitch in.
+As a result, children rarely or never attend school.

-But Guddu has made it: At the Terre des Hommes children's center, he can catch up on the lessons he has missed so far.
-And here, together with other children, he is learning that a school diploma opens the door to a professional future outside of the mine.
-Together with its local partner organizations and the German aid organization Misereor Terre des Hommes aims to sustainably improve the situation of families in a total of six mining regions in India.
-To reduce people's economic dependence on the mines in the long term, the project focuses primarily on education and awareness-raising.
-The children and their families are encouraged to stand up for their rights.
-The children's center offers workshops, for example, in which the children learn about these rights.
+But Guddu has succeeded: At the Terre des Hommes children's center, he can catch up on the schoolwork he has missed.
+And here, he is learning alongside other children that a school diploma opens doors to a professional future outside the mines.
+Together with its local partner organizations and the German aid organization Misereor Terre des Hommes aims to sustainably improve the situation of families in six mining regions across India.
+To reduce people's long-term economic dependence on the mines, the project focuses primarily on education and awareness.
+The children and their families are empowered to stand up for their rights.
+For example, the children's center offers workshops where the children learn about these rights.

-The girls and boys also become active themselves: "We visit the parents at home and want to convince them to send their children to school," reports Guddu.
-He himself is the best example of other families.
-The adults also become courageous and interfere: they address grievances at the local government and join together with the mine operators to demand helmets and protective masks against the dust in the mines.
+The girls and boys are also taking action themselves: "We visit the parents at home and try to convince them to send their children to school," reports Guddu.
+He himself is the best example for other families.
+The adults are also becoming bolder and getting involved: They are addressing grievances with the local government and joining forces with the mine operators to demand helmets and protective masks against the dust in the mines.

-Through the project, many families also learn that they are entitled to government support and how they can apply for them.
-There are special support programs to support the workers of the mines and their families.
-With the money provided, parents can send their children to school without getting into existence.
-With the help of the funding programs, Guddu's oldest sister was able to train as a tailor.
-Her mother proudly tells: "She deserves enough for herself now and can even support the family financially."
-Guddu also continues to work hard to realize his dream of a life without dust: "I'm now fully focusing on school!"
+Through the project, many families also learn that they are entitled to government support and how to apply for it.
+There are special support programs to help the mine workers and their families.
+With the money provided, parents can send their children to school without facing financial hardship.
+Thanks to these programs, Guddu's eldest sister was able to train as a seamstress.
+Her mother proudly says, "She now earns enough for herself and can even support the family financially."
+Guddu, too, continues to work diligently toward realizing his dream of a dust-free life: "I'm now focusing entirely on school!"